-In this subsection we achieve another important milestone toward a block-encoding of $S_1$ and $S_2$ from (\ref{eq: Hamiltonian main}) which is Sparse-amplitude-oracle for Banded-sparse matrix as in Lemma~\ref{Lemma: Diagonal sparsity}; notice, that all the non-zero elements of such matrices are the same for each row.
+In this subsection, we achieve another important milestone toward constructing the block-encoding of $S_1$ and $S_2$ from (\ref{eq: Hamiltonian main}) which is Sparse-amplitude-oracle for Banded-sparse matrix as in Lemma~\ref{Lemma: Diagonal sparsity}.
+Note that, in such matrices, the non-zero elements remain constant across each row.
 For example, the discretized derivative operator (which is important in this paper) for the periodic boundaries has a form similar to:

-The certain view depends on the finite-difference scheme used (see Table.~\ref{table: famous schemes}); however, we notice that for this type of boundary the discretized derivative operator $\frac{\partial^m}{\partial x^m}$ always belongs to Banded-sparse matrix case, see Lemma~\ref{lemma: Banded-sparse-access}.
+The exact structure depends on the finite-difference scheme employed (see Table~\ref{table: famous schemes}); however, we emphasize that, for periodic boundaries, the discretized derivative operator $\frac{\partial^m}{\partial x^m}$ always corresponds to the banded-sparse matrix scenario outlined in Lemma~\ref{lemma: Banded-sparse-access}.

 \begin{lemma}[Sparse-amplitude-oracle for a banded-sparse matrix (Lemma 3 from \cite{guseynov2024efficientPDE})] Let \( D \) be a $2^l$-sparse banded matrix of size $2^n \times 2^n$, where the non-zero values in each row follow a shift-invariant pattern (as in Lemma~\ref{Lemma: Diagonal sparsity}).
 Define the Sparse-amplitude-oracle for $D$ as